New Geometry with All Killing Vectors Spanning the Poincar\'e Algebra

 It should be noted that the new generator set does not generate the isometry of the Minkowski space-time.
-Instead, it preserves the light cone at the origin in the Minkowski space-time.
-Therefore, the Poincar\'e group with the new generator set is referred to as the second Poincar\'e group\footnote{From a different approach, Aldrovandi {\it et al} also mention that there exists a second Poincar\'e group \cite{AP,ABCP}. } and denoted as $P_2$ in the following. $H'$ and $P'_i$ are called the pseudo-translations \cite{GWZ, GHWZ} or ${\frak p}_2$-translations.
+Instead, it preserves all straight lines (including timelike, null, and spacelike ones) through the origin in the Minkowski space-time.
+Therefore, the Poincar\'e group with the new generator set is referred to as the second realization of Poincar\'e group (or the second Poincar\'e group, for brevity,) and denoted as $P_2$ in the following.\footnote{The group defined here should be distinguished from the group defined by Aldrovandi {\it et al} \cite{AP,ABCP}.} The transformations generated by the new set of generators are called the second Poincar\'e transformations, $H'$ and $P'_i$ are named the pseudo-translations \cite{GWZ, GHWZ} or ${\frak p}_2$-translations.

-{\it New geometry with the Poincar\'e symmetry.} --- It is natural to ask: is there a 4d geometry which is invariant under the second Poincar\'e transformations\footnote{The first attempt to find the metric for the second Poincar\'e group is made by Aldrovandi {\it et al} \cite{AP, ABCP}.
-But, they give identically vanishing metric (i.e. $g_{\mu\nu}\equiv 0$).}?
+It is natural to ask: is there a 4D geometry which is invariant under the second Poincar\'e transformations?